By Joni Wackwitz

 Minnesota SEL Framework: Example Learning Goal, Benchmarks, and Sample Activity

 Demonstrate the skills to set, monitor, adapt, achieve, and evaluate goals.

 Note: The Minnesota SEL Framework is still under development, and this content may change.

 Source: Minnesota Department of Education, 2017.

 To include a mix of voices in developing the framework, the MDE SEL team formed a working group of some 35 members, including principals, teachers, counselors, social workers, parents, students, researchers, and advocates.
 Over a 10-month period beginning in 2015, the group met every other month, with each meeting focused on developing learning goals for one of the five SEL competencies.
 To prep for each meeting, MWCC supplied the group with resources about the selected competency, including research, best practices, and standards that other districts, states, and agencies had developed.

 Ensuring broad participation is key to Heather Hirsch, the school climate specialist for the School Safety Technical Assistance Center.
 “In a state as geographically spread out as Minnesota and with so many different school districts and charter schools, we felt we needed a diverse group,” said Hirsch.
 “It provided for great discussion.”

 Building a Knowledge Network

 This inclusive and collaborative approach has enriched the process and yielded a few surprise benefits.
-Early on, Nick Yoder, Ph.D., a senior technical assistance consultant with MWCC, connected the Minnesota SEL team to various content experts and organizations that could provide valuable input—most notably, CASEL.
+Early on, Nick Yoder, Ph.D., a senior technical assistance consultant with MWCC and the GTL Center, connected the Minnesota SEL team to various content experts and organizations that could provide valuable input—most notably, CASEL.